stfc/PSyclone/doc/user_guide/profiling.rst

     psyclone --profile kernels ...

-Or it can be applied more fine grained by applying a profiling transformation in a transformation script.
+Or, for finer-grained control, it may be applied via a profiling transformation within a transformation script.

 PSyclone can be used with a variety of existing profiling tools.
 It currently supports dl_timer, Dr Hook, the nvidia GPU profiling toos